yeoman/yeoman/readme.md

 and other developers.

-We will be aiming to officially release the project in late July, 2012.
+We will be aiming to officially release the project in Q3, 2012.